Espresso Grinder for Beginners: Finding Your Perfect Match

 Can I use a filter coffee grinder for espresso?

 Sometimes, but it depends on how fine and how precisely the grinder can adjust.
-Many filter-focused grinders do not give enough control for espresso, which makes dialing in harder and can leave you with sour or uneven shots.
+Many filter-focused grinders do not give enough control for espresso, which makes dialing in harder and can leave you with sour, uneven, or watery shots.
 If espresso is your main goal, a grinder built with espresso adjustment in mind is usually the safer choice.
+Filter-focused grinders are better if your priority is pour-over or drip and espresso is only occasional.

 What should I prioritize first if I am buying my first espresso grinder?